 \section{Proofs}

-We also recall the definition of blocked paths, backdoor paths, and the backdoor criterion.
-Formally, the blocked path is defined as follows: \begin{definition}[Blocked path, \cite{Pearl_2000}] A path is said to be blocked by a set of nodes $\textbf{S}\subset\textbf{V}$ if it contains an intermediate cause or a common cause $X$ such that $X\in \textbf{S}$ and if it contains a collider $X$ such that $X\not\in \textbf{S}$ and no descendant of $X$ is in $\textbf{S}$. \end{definition} \begin{definition}[Backdoor path, \cite{Pearl_2000}] A path between an ordered pair $(X, Y)$ is said to be a blocked path between $X$ and $Y$ if it contains an arrow into $X$. \end{definition}
+We recall the definition of blocked paths, backdoor paths, and the backdoor criterion. \begin{definition}[Blocked path, \citealp{Pearl_2000}] A path is said to be \emph{blocked} by a set of nodes $\mathbb{S}\subset\mathbb{V}$ if it contains an intermediate cause or a common cause $X$ such that $X\in \mathbb{S}$ and if it contains a collider $X$ such that $X\not\in \mathbb{S}$ and no descendant of $X$ is in $\mathbb{S}$. \end{definition} Note that a path that is not blocked is said to be active. \begin{definition}[Backdoor path, \citealp{Pearl_2000}] A path between an ordered pair $(X, Y)$ is said to be a \emph{backdoor path} between $X$ and $Y$ if it contains an arrow into $X$. \end{definition}

-Note that blocking all backdoor path between two nodes eliminate confounding bias \cite{Pearl_2000}.
+Note that blocking all backdoor paths between two nodes eliminates confounding bias \citep{Pearl_2000}.